Smoke alarms that are properly installed and working correctly greatly increase the survival rate of occupants of a building in the event of a fire.

 - If you have a multi-level home, a smoke alarm should be installed on each level;

 - Keep the smoke alarm clean, vacuum the cover and vents of the alarm regularly;

 - If your smoke alarm should go off accidentally, open doors and windows and use a newspaper or magazine to introduce fresh air to the smoke alarm;

 - Batteries should be replaced once a year at the end of daylight saving;

-- A 240 volt smoke alarm with battery backup and interconnected with other
+- A 240 volt (hard wired) smoke alarm with battery backup is the preferred option;

 - Smoke alarms for the deaf and hard of hearing are also available;